When Does a Human Person Begin?

 Biblical Evidence — Old Testament

-David declared: “In sin did my mother conceive me” (Psalm 51:5).
-Calvinists pervert this text in an attempt to prove original sin; they misunderstand the hyperbolic nature of the language (cf. Job 31:18; Psalm 22:10).
+David declared: “In sin did my mother conceive me” (Psa.
+51:5).
+Calvinists pervert this text in an attempt to prove original sin.
+They misunderstand the hyperbolic nature of the language (cf. Job 31:18; Psa.
+22:10).
 That aside, the text assuredly indicates that David considered himself a person (“me”) from the moment of his conception.

 In Psalm 139, David described God’s care of him even at the earliest stages of his development.
-He said that Jehovah saw “my unformed substance” (v.
-16).
-The Hebrew expression appears to denote the “undeveloped embryo” (Kirkpatrick, 789; cf. Kidner, 466; emp WJ).
-The “embryo” exists before implantation.
+He said that Jehovah saw “my unformed substance” (Psa.
+139:16).
+The Hebrew expression appears to denote the “undeveloped embryo” (Kirkpatrick, 789; cf. Kidner, 466; emphasis added).
+The embryo exists before implantation.

 Biblical Evidence — New Testament

-A Greek word corresponding to the Old Testament zera’ is sperma (seed).
+sperma (seed).
 It is found 217 times in the Greek Old Testament (Septuagint; LXX), and 44 times in the Greek New Testament.
-Likewise, it is employed metaphorically for a person; and this “seed” (person) commences at “conception” (see Hebrews 11:11).
+Likewise, it is employed metaphorically for a person, and this “seed” (person) commences at “conception” (see Heb.
+11:11).

-Both Elizabeth and Mary are said to have “conceived” a “son” — not mere tissue (Luke 1:36).
+Both Elizabeth and Mary are said to have “conceived” a “son” — not mere tissue (Lk.
+1:36).
 It will scarcely be denied that “son” in this context indicates a person.

 By the time the embryo reaches the uterus, it already has developed into a conglomerate of some 50 to 150 cells.
 This tiny organism exhibits all the characteristics of a living body.